rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   every one has its perspective, which it would force on all other drives as
 >   a norm. [^NietzscheNotebook7]

+-   Winburn, A.P. & Clemmons, C.M.J.
+(2021).
+[Objectivity is a myth that harms the practice and diversity of forensic science](https://www.sciencedirect.com/science/article/pii/S2589871X21000668). [^Winburn2021]

 See also:

 -   The introduction to the [analytic/synthetic distinction](scientific-method.html#analyticsynthetic-distinction)